US Dollar Global Dominance: Historical Predictions vs. Current Reality

 Fourth, the targets of US sanctions are taking steps to de-dollarize.
 We wrote about some of them in this article last year.
 Since then, Russia and China have taken steps to end the use of dollars altogether.
 The latest initiative in this direction occurred in June at the 14th BRICS summit.
 BRICS – an acronym for the countries of Brazil, Russia, India, China, and South Africa – isn’t an organization as such, but rather a group of countries pursuing common goals.
 High on the list of those goals, as Chinese President Xi stated in his keynote speech:

-We should expand BRICS cooperation on cross-border payment … to facilitate trade, investment, and financing among our countries.
+We should expand BRICS cooperation on cross-border payments to facilitate trade, investment, and financing among our countries.

 Russian President Putin disclosed another crucial BRICS objective – setting up a new global reserve currency.
 It would consist of a basket of BRICS countries’ currencies.

-It’s unlikely any of these initiatives pose any short-term threat to the dollar.
-Yet, the BRICS countries collectively account for 41% of global population, 24% of global GDP, and 16% of global trade.
+It’s unlikely any of these initiatives pose a short-term threat to the dollar.
+Yet, the BRICS countries collectively account for 41% of the global population, 24% of global GDP, and 16% of global trade.

 It’s anyone’s guess if the continuing efforts to dethrone the dollar’s reserve currency status will be successful, and when.
 But one thing is for sure.
 Eventually, the dollar is fated to join the long list of fiat currencies (i.e., currencies backed only by the governments that issued them rather than by a tangible asset such as gold) that have been debased out of existence.
 On its way out, you’ll see even higher inflation, bail-ins, and exchange controls.